Grigori Kozintsev: Biography

-Since August 1927 Kozintsev was a teacher at the Leningrad Institute of Performing Arts, which was merged with the film school FEKS.
+Beginning in August 1927, Kozintsev was a teacher at the Leningrad Institute of Performing Arts, which was merged with the film school FEKS.

 Starting from their first sound picture Alone (1931) which used experimental montage sound techniques, a new period began in the work of Kozintsev and Trauberg.
+This included the Maxim trilogy: The Youth of Maxim (1935); The Return of Maxim (1937) and The Vyborg Side (1939).
+The trilogy received acclaim in the Soviet Union but was banned as propaganda in the United States until the 1960s.
+Pirogov in 1947 was his first feature film that he directed on his own.

 Kozintsev worked briefly in theater, staging the plays King Lear (1941), Othello (1943) and Hamlet (1954).

-Since 1944 led the director's workshop VGIK (he was a professor since 1960).
-Among his graduates are Eldar Ryazanov, Stanislav Rostotsky, Benjamin Dorman, Vasily V. Katanyan.
+Beginning in 1944, and under the title of professor from 1960, Kozintsev led the director's workshop VGIK.
+Among his graduates were Eldar Ryazanov, Stanislav Rostotsky, Benjamin Dorman, and Vasily V. Katanyan.

-His Don Quixote (1957) became a classic film adaptation.
+His Don Quixote (1957) became a classic film adaptation, the first film version in colour.
 In 1962 Kozintsev published the book Our contemporary William Shakespeare, which became the theoretical preparation for his two outstanding Shakespearean adaptations: Hamlet (1964), (Lenin Prize, 1965; Special Prize of the International Film Festival in Venice, 1964) and King Lear (1970).

+In 1964 he was given the title People's Artist of the USSR.

 In 1965–1971 Kozintsev led a directing workshop at the Lenfilm.
 He also wrote a historical and theoretical monograph "Deep Screen" (1971) and "Space Tragedy" (published posthumously in 1973).

 He died on 11 May 1973 in Leningrad and was buried at Literatorskie Jetty of Volkovo Cemetery.